 You will normally want to use TIBDataset instead of a TIBQuery and TIBUpdateSQL pair.
-The main use of the latter combination is, for example, when a form uses a TIBQuery to provide a read only dataset, and a subclassed (inherited) form needs to update the dataset.
+Alternatively, the latter combination may be used, for example, when a form uses a TIBQuery to provide a read only dataset, and a subclassed (inherited) form needs to update the dataset.
 The IBUpdateSQL can be added to the subclassed form to provide the update capability.